attify/jtagenum-ng/README.md

 Please refer to the original project for more details: https://github.com/gremwell/go-jtagenum?tab=readme-ov-file#usage

-## Changes compared to the Go-JTAGenum
+## Changes compared to Go-JTAGenum

 - Removed the go-rpio driver as it doesn't support RPi 5.
 - Removed the libgpiod driver.
 This driver does work with Pi 5 but requires the `libgpiod-dev` package to be installed on the Pi.
 Also linking against the libraries can be tricky specifically when cross-compiling on a x86_64 host.